scarlettmparker/Stem-Player/README.md

+## Introduction
+A very simple stem player, built with SolidJS.

+## Setup
+Two songs have already been set up, adding new songs is a manual process.
+To add new songs, head to the `/api/assets/stemplayer` directory and create a new folder.
+In this folder, place all your stems (as mp3 files) and a file with no extension named after the title of the song.
+If you don't follow these steps entirely, your song may not work correctly.

 ## Usage

-Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.

-This is the reason you see a `pnpm-lock.yaml`.
-That being said, any package manager will work.
-This file can be safely be removed once you clone a template.
+To install the dependencies run:
 ```bash
 $ npm install # or pnpm install or yarn install
 ```

-### Learn more on the [Solid Website](https://solidjs.com) and come chat with us on our [Discord](https://discord.com/invite/solidjs)

-## Available Scripts

-In the project directory, you can run:

-### `npm run dev` or `npm start`
+In the project directory, run `npm run dev` or `npm start` to start the SolidJS server.

-Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+You must also enter the `/api` directory and run `npm run start` to start the back-end server.

-### `npm run build`

-Builds the app for production to the `dist` folder.<br>
+`npm run build` builds the app for production to the `dist` folder.<br>
-It correctly bundles Solid in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-## Deployment
+## License

-You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more details.